jimahlstrom/HL2IOBoard/README.md

  * A read from register 0 returns the firmware major version, the firmware minor version, the state of the input pins, and 0xFE.
 The input pin bits are In5, In4, In3, In2, In1, Exttr.
 Beware of byte order.

-These are the write registers as of April 28, 2022:
+These are the write registers as of May 2, 2022:
- * Register 0 is a temporary buffer for multi-byte data
+ * Register 0 is a temporary buffer for multi-byte data.
- * Register 1 is a temporary buffer for multi-byte data
+ * Register 1 is a temporary buffer for multi-byte data.
- * Register 2 is a temporary buffer for multi-byte data
+ * Register 2 is a temporary buffer for multi-byte data.
- * Register 3 is a temporary buffer for multi-byte data
+ * Register 3 is a temporary buffer for multi-byte data.
  * Register 11 is the receive input mode, 0, 1 or 2.
  * Register 12 is the fan voltage as a number from 0 to 255.
- * Register 13 is the most significant byte of the Tx frequency.
-To send Tx frequency write registers LSB 0, 1, 2, 3, 13 MSB.
+ * Register 13 is the least significant byte of the Tx frequency in Hertz.
+To send Tx frequency write registers MSB 0, 1, 2, 3, 13 LSB.

 ## Modifications to SDR PC Software